guettli/missing-internet-specs/README.md

 > The Internet is not a network of computers.
 It is a network of people.
 That is its real strength.

-For a list ofhings which could be solved in a particular application see [Not Solved Yet](https://github.com/guettli/not-solved-yet)
+For a list of things which could be solved in a particular application see [Not Solved Yet](https://github.com/guettli/not-solved-yet)

 ## Feedback